Nominations are open for the 2023 Albies!

-It’s time to select the best writing on political economy for the 2022 calendar year.
+It’s time to select the best work on political economy for the 2023 calendar year.

-This is an annual list that began 14 years ago when I began writing at Foreign Policy.
-I kept in going during my year at the Washington Post, and I’ll be damned if I stop doing it now that I’m on Substack!
+This is an annual list of the best work in political economy that began 15 years ago when I was blogging for Foreign Policy.
+I kept in going during my years at the Washington Post.
+The hard-working staff here at Drezner’s World is bound and determined to keep this up here on the Substacks.

 My criteria for an Albie remain as follows: “Any book, journal article, magazine piece, working paper, op-ed or blog post published in the calendar year [about the politics of the global economy] that made you rethink how the world works in such a way that you will never be able to ‘unthink’ the argument.”

 Drezner’s World is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.